YDX-2147483647/summaries/docs/course/statistical-digital-signal-processing.md

 # 注意

 - Always check the prerequisite of the theorem.
+Occasionally the problem is irregular.
 - There is a negative sign in $\expect (\pdv{\theta})^2 = -\expect \pdv[2]{\theta}$.
 - Be aware what is to be estimated and what has been observed.
 - Distinguish between $\hat{\cdot}$ (hat) and $\check{\cdot}$ (caron, check).